Pull Printing Explained: The Costs & Benefits of Deploying Pull Printing

 Often, they can get interrupted or want to pick up the document later in the day when they need it or is convenient to do so.

-What ends up happening is employees may forget their printed document, and by the time they remember, the document has either been recycled from the printing tray and has to be re-printed.
+What ends up happening is employees may forget their printed document, and by the time they remember, the document has either been recycled from the printing tray or has to be re-printed.

 With pull printing, you can simply send the print job to the print queue and release it where and when it is convenient for you.

-Local printers are often kept for security purposes, but with pull printing you can eliminate expensive individual printers, and implement secure shared printers.
+Local printers are often kept for security purposes, but with pull printing, you can eliminate expensive individual printers, and implement securely shared printers.